krulik/360/README.md

 ## Run

 - `npm start` will open a browser on `http://localhost:3000` (BrowserSync)
-- All your `.jade, .scss, md` files are being watched and magically served (Harp + BrowserSync)
+- All your `.jade, .scss, .md` files are being watched and magically served (Harp + BrowserSync)

 ## Build